DanielLeski/LoanerTracking/README.md

 ## Updating a table like powerschool:
 1. Have a csv file ready to use containing the student numbers in a column
-2. Place that csv into the powerschool folder
+3. Place that csv into the powerschool folder
+4. Log into mysql -u dan -p
+5. Type in the command "use newphp"
-3. Truncate the table using the mysql command TRUNCATE [table] table_name
+6. Truncate the table using the mysql command TRUNCATE [table] table_name
     - TRUNCATE ps;
-5. Go to the sql folder
+7. Go to the sql folder
-6. run the command "java -jar sqlparser1.0.0-SNAPSHOT.jar powerschool.properties /home/administrator/UpdatedTableInformation/powerschool/yourpowerschoolinfohere.csv"
+8. run the command "java -jar sqlparser1.0.0-SNAPSHOT.jar powerschool.properties /home/administrator/UpdatedTableInformation/powerschool/yourpowerschoolinfohere.csv"
+9. Copy all of the commands that start with "INSERT INTO" to a document or place it into your clipboard.
+10. Enter all of those commands into mysql.
+11. Click enter
+12. Type the command in "SELECT * FROM ps;" To make sure that all of the data has been imported.

 ## WORK THAT IS LEFT: